TheGuy920/ScrapRat/README.md

-# Welcome to the CrashBot repo!
+# Welcome to the ScrapRat repo!

 This repository implements the follow CWE's: